OPMDG/opm-doc/probes/check_pgactivity.rst

 ===========

-check_pgactivity is dedicated to monitoring PostgreSQL cluster from Nagios.
-It offers many different services and returns various usefull perfdata for metrology.
+check_pgactivity is dedicated to monitoring PostgreSQL clusters from Nagios.
+It offers many options to measure and monitor useful performance metrics.

 \ **-s**\ , \ **--service**\  SERVICE